Approximation of Weakly Singular Integral Equations by Sinc Projection Methods: Preliminaries

-and $h$ is a step size appropriately chosen depending on a given positive integer $N$, and \eqref{sinc function} is called $j \textrm{th}$ sinc function.
-Eq. \eqref{tagrib} can be adapted to approximate on general intervals with the aid of appropriate variable transformations $t=\varphi(x)$.
-As the transformation function $\varphi(x)$ appropriate single exponential and double exponential transformations are applied \cite{stenger2012numerical, tanaka}.
-The single exponential transformation and its inverse could be introduced respectively as below
+and $h$ is a step size appropriately picked depending on a given positive integer $N$, and \eqref{sinc function} is called $j \textrm{th}$ sinc function.
+Eq. \eqref{tagrib} is adjusted to approximate on general intervals with the accompanying a variable transformations $t=\varphi(x)$.
+Appropriate single exponential and double exponential transformations could be applied \cite{stenger2012numerical, tanaka} as the converting function $\varphi(x)$.
+The single exponential transformation and its inverse is given as below

-The superscripts $a$ and $b$ in notation of the transformations play an important role in the application of sinc-collocation method for weakly singular integral equations \cite{okayamacam}.
-In order to define a convenient function space, the strip domain for some $d>0$ is introduced.
-When it is incorporated with this transformation, the condition should be considered on the translated domain
+respectively.
+The superscripts $a$ and $b$ in the transformations notation play an important role in the application of sinc-collocation method for weakly singular integral equations.
+The strip domain is introduced in order to define a suitable function space for some $d>0$.
+When it is incorporated with this transformation, then we consider the transformed domain